EnergySystemsModellingLab/MUSE_OS/docs/user_guide/quick-start.rst

 Running the demo simulation
 ===========================

-Assuming you have an existing model in the current folder (if not, keep reading), then the MUSE simulation can be started with:
+A simulation can be created from scratch, defining sector and input data, or using either the standard or the example models as a reference.

+Once a model has been created, the simulation can be started in a standard way with the command "python -m muse" followed by the path to the input toml file, as shown below.

 .. code-block:: Bash